mharris9/sales_pipeline_tracker_data_exploration/README.md

 This project is provided as-is for data analysis purposes.
 Feel free to modify and extend according to your needs.

+## Current Development 🚧

+### State Management Enhancement
+We are transitioning to a centralized state management system to improve:
+- Data consistency and reliability
+- Debugging and monitoring capabilities
+- Feature extensibility
+- Performance optimization
+- Error recovery

+See [State Management Transition](docs/STATE_MANAGEMENT_TRANSITION.md) for details about this major enhancement.

 ## Future Enhancements 🔮

 Potential improvements and extensions: